 Let me tell you something.. you can’t visit Key West and NOT eat key lime pie.. that should be illegal!

 You’ll find tons of shops around town selling key lime pie, plus all kinds of variations at most restaurants.
-We had the famous key lime pie at Blue Heaven (featured later in this list), and it was pretty incredible!
+We had the famous key lime pie at Blue Heaven (a restaurant featured later in this list), and it was pretty incredible!

 #2.
 Look for Dolphins